Polarbexar/LOST--Chap-1/README.md

 * More buttons and CSS!

 # Play It!
 How bad do you want to work at Taco Bell?
-See it you want it more then the other birds!
+See if you want it more than the other birds!
 [Play it here!](https://lost-the-taco-bell-files.herokuapp.com/)

 This game was made using